If you live in a community with many neighborhood cats, you may have observed a few of them in your garden.

 15. Ripe Bananas

-Ripening bananas have a pungent odor that cats despise.
-Therefore, chop some ripe bananas and scatter them over your garden beds.
+To give it a try, chop some ripe bananas and scatter them over your garden beds.

 Takeaway

-You don’t have to harm stray cats to keep them out of your yard, as there are many humane, natural solutions to the problem.
+You do not have to harm stray cats to keep them out of your yard, as there are many humane, natural solutions available.
 Consider one or more of the natural remedies we’ve highlighted.

 You are right.
 It is the combination of deterrents that keeps them all out.